StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 ```javascript
 const baseUrl = 'http://0.0.0.0:5000';
 ```
-Easiest way to do this is to use a npm script:
+Easiest way to do this is to use the provided npm script "local":
 ```bash
 npm run local
 ```